 I’ve never had a more wonderful tribute than what is written in there by my four children.
 I love them, they know that, profoundly and deeply.
-And this is a wonderful gift back to me.
+This is a wonderful gift back to me.
 They’re precious.
-Their spouses are equally precious, and their children as well.
-But this is a wonderful joy for me to have this.
+Their spouses are equally precious and their children as well, but this is a wonderful joy for me to have this.
 So thank you to my children, and I hope you’ll be blessed and encouraged by these prayers as well.

-To go away again for a few weeks, you just need to know that you will never be out of my mind or ever out of heart and always my desire will be to come back.
+To go away again for a few weeks, you just need to know that you will never be out of mind or ever out of heart, and always my desire will be to come back.
 And there’s a reason.
-As joyful as this church is, as blessed as this church is, this church is not yet perfect…not yet perfect.
-And that is why the Apostle Paul said in chapter 3 that he wanted to see them, verse 10, to complete what is lacking…to complete what is lacking.
+As joyful as this church is, as blessed as this church is, this church is not yet perfect - not yet perfect.
+And that is why the apostle Paul said in chapter 3 that he wanted to see them, verse 10, to complete what is lacking - to complete what is lacking.

 Spurgeon once wrote, “I take it that a minister is always praying.
 He is not always in the act of prayer, but he lives in the spirit of prayer.”
 I understand that.
 One can hardly always be in the act of prayer.
 When the Bible says “Pray without ceasing,” it doesn’t mean that you’re forever mumbling words of prayer.
 What it does mean is that you’re always in the spirit of prayer.
 Spurgeon further said, “If you are a genuine minister of God, you will stand as a priest before the Lord, spiritually wearing the ephod and the breastplate whereon you bear the names of the children of God, pleading for them within the veil.”

-The Apostle Paul said to the Ephesians that pastors are given to the church for the perfecting of the saints, for the work of the ministry until they come to the fullness of the stature of Christ.
-None of us is ever going to be that in this life, that is the prize for the upward call, Christ’s likeness.
-We press toward that goal which will one day be the prize.
-It is characteristic then of a faithful pastor to always be bearing up his people before God and praying that they would become more like Christ.
+We press toward that goal, which will one day be the prize.
+It is characteristic, then, of a faithful pastor to always be bearing up his people before God and praying that they would become more like Christ.
 This is his prayer.

 This form, almost a kind of a benedictory prayer, is an expression of the feeling of his heart.
 It sort of rises up in the midst of his writing to them.
 He turns toward God to plead with God to be the power to enable them to become what it is that he asks of them.

-So here is a church that is to be commended and God is to be thanked for all that happened there, like our church.
-But here is a church also to be petitioned for, to be interceded for that excels more and more and that it increases in all the necessary areas of spiritual development toward Christlikeness.
+So here is a church that is to be commended, and God is to be thanked for all that happened there, like our church.
+But here is a church also to be petitioned for, to be interceded for, that it excels more and more and that it increases in all the necessary areas of spiritual development toward Christlikeness.

-In all that I read you about his prayers, including the one in 1 Thessalonians and in 2 Thessalonians, the two in chapter 3, the petitions revolve around the same elements, even the ones in Romans mention the same things.
-Three things appear in his prayers…faith, hope and love….faith, love and hope, in any order.
-And we’re not surprised by that because in 1 Corinthians 13 those are essentially the triumvirate of premiere virtues and now abides faith, hope and love and the greatest of these is love.
+In all that I read you about his prayers, including the one in 1 Thessalonians and in 2 Thessalonians, the two in chapter 3, the petitions revolve around the same elements.
+Even the ones in Romans mention the same things.
+Three things appear in his prayers - faith, hope, and love - faith, love, and hope, in any order.
+And we’re not surprised by that because in 1 Corinthians 13, those are essentially the triumvirate of premiere virtues.
+And now abides faith, hope, and love, and the greatest of these is love.
 What Paul wants for them has to do with their faith and their love and their hope.
-He is concerned about their spiritual development and those are the necessary areas.
+He is concerned about their spiritual development, and those are the necessary areas.

 In all of these, it is about their faith yielding in righteousness.
 It is about their love manifesting itself in mutual service.
 And it is about their hope that produces endurance and patience in the midst of all their suffering and trials.

-A message came back the church is healthy.
+The message came back the church is healthy.
 Faith is strong.
 Love is strong.
 Hope is strong.
 And Paul was so blessed and he summed up the reason, verse 8, “Now we really live if you stand firm in the Lord.”
 I understand that.
-That every pastor understands.
-Every pastor understands that his joy is in a church that stands firm, strong in faith, strong in love, strong in hope.
+That, every pastor understands.
+Every pastor understands that, that his joy is in a church that stands firm, strong in faith, strong in love, strong in hope.